c2siorg/c2siorg.github.io/opportunities.md

 # Working Together
 ---
 ## Mentorships:
-C2SI offers the mentorshiops for the researches which conducting under above mentioned areas.
+C2SI offers the mentorships for the researches which conducting under above mentioned areas.
 Email us if you are looking for a mentor to advice you on your research.
 <br><br>

 # Current Openings